 I also popped these elements up on foam tape.

 For those of you who are new to Silhouette, the print-and-cut offers still another great design option for creating elements.
-You could certainly use stamps if you have them.
+Stamps are another great option if you have them.

 That’s it for today!

 I’d love to hear your comments on the videos.
 Visit my YouTube channel Like, Subscribe and share these videos.
-It will be a big encouragement to me to keep making these kind of tutorials for you.
-Like many people I’m a very visual person and sometimes it’s nice when you can actually see the process in motion.
+It will be a big encouragement to me to keep making these kinds of tutorials for you.
+Like many people, I’m a very visual person, and sometimes it’s nice when you can actually see the process in motion.

 Thanks for stopping by today and have a wonderful day creating for your home and family!